How trackagoat enforces per-organization and per-user limits based on plan tier, and how limits surface in the UI and API.

 max_api_keys_per_org | Active API keys |

-Daily limits (API requests, manual scrapes) reset at UTC midnight.
+Daily limits (API requests, manual updates) reset at UTC midnight.
 If you hit your daily API limit, requests return HTTP 429.

-Scrape frequency floors (min_*_hours) set a minimum interval between scheduled scrapes — your configured frequency is clamped to no lower than the tier minimum.
-These floors do not apply to manual "Scrape Now" triggers, which are governed instead by max_manual_scrape_triggers_per_day.
-See How scraping works for a full breakdown of manual vs. automatic scraping.
+Update frequency floors (min_*_hours) set a minimum interval between scheduled updates: your configured frequency is clamped to no lower than the tier minimum.
+These floors do not apply to manual "Update Now" triggers, which are governed instead by max_manual_scrape_triggers_per_day.
+See How scraping works for a full breakdown of manual vs. automatic data collection.

 In the dashboard: A modal appears with the limit key, your current count, and the cap.
 If your org is retroactively over a limit (e.g., after a tier downgrade), a banner appears at the top of every page until the org is back within limits.